-After decades of supporting the community, Venetucci Farm is asking for the community’s support to build a barn – an essential, long-needed resource for the farm.
+After decades of supporting the community, Venetucci Farm is asking for the community’s support to build a barn – an essential, long-needed resource.
 This invaluable facility will have horse stalls, a greenhouse, storage, a root cellar, and a multi-use room.
 It’ll better meet the needs of our staff, animals, and produce, and provide a greater depth of education for the thousands of students of all ages who visit our farm each year.

 Why isn’t there already a barn at Venetucci Farm?